-Applicants who achieve designated scores on each of the following SAT II Subject Tests in a RHSC area will be considered to have demonstrated equivalent RHSC competence and do not need to submit additional
+Applicants who achieve designated scores on each of the following SAT II Subject Tests in a RHSC area will be considered to have demonstrated equivalent RHSC competence and do not need to submit additional documentation in that area: English Writing, Literature, Math IC or Math IIC, American History & Social Studies, World History, Biology, and one of the following: Chemistry or Physics.

-- MATHEMATICS--To show equivalence with four required RHSC mathematics courses (Algebra I and II, Geometry, and one course higher than Algebra II), students are required to achieve a score of 510 on the SAT II Math Level 1 test or a score of 500 on the SAT II Math Level 2 test in order to satisfy the CPC/RHSC Mathematics requirement. - ENGLISH--To show equivalence with four required RHSC English courses, students are required to achieve a score of 500 on the SAT I Writing test and a score of 530 on the SAT II Literature test in order to satisfy the CPC RHSC English requirement.
-Achievement of the indicated score on the SAT Critical Reading test will provide credit for two years of CPC RHSC English, and achievement of the indicated scores on both tests will provide credit for all four years of CPC/RHSC English. - SCIENCE--To show equivalence with four required RHSC Science courses (including one laboratory course from the life sciences and one laboratory course from the physical sciences), students are required to achieve a score of 520 on either the SAT II Biology test Ecological or Molecular and a score of 540 on the SAT Chemistry test and a score of 590 on the SAT II Physics test in order to satisfy the CPC/RHSC Science requirement. - SOCIAL SCIENCE--To show equivalence with three required RHSC Social Science courses (including one course focusing on United States studies, one course focusing on world studies, and a third Carnegie unit in this area), students are required to achieve a score of 560 on the SAT II United States History test and a score of 540 on the SAT II World History test. - FOREIGN LANGUAGE--To show equivalence with two years of high school study of a single foreign language, students are required to achieve a score of 540 or higher on the SAT II Language test or a 500 on the SAT II Subject test with listening test.
+- MATHEMATICS--To show equivalence with four required RHSC mathematics courses (Algebra I and II, Geometry, and one course higher than Algebra II), students are required to achieve a score of 510 on the SATII Math Level 1 test or a score of 500 on the SAT II Math Level 2 test in order to satisfy the CPC/RHSC Mathematics requirement. - ENGLISH--To show equivalence with four required RHSC English courses, students are required to achieve ascore of 500 on the SAT I Writing test and a score of 530 on the SAT II Literature test in order to satisfy the CPC RHSC English requirement.
+Achievement of the indicated score on the SAT Critical Reading test will provide credit for two years of CPC RHSC English, and achievement of the indicated scores on both tests will provide credit for all four years of CPC/RHSC English. - SCIENCE--To show equivalence with four required RHSC Science courses (including one laboratory coursefrom the life sciences and one laboratory course from the physical sciences), students are required to achieve a score of 520 on either the SAT II Biology test Ecological or Molecular and a score of 540 on theSAT Chemistry test and a score of 590 on the SAT II Physics test in order to satisfy the CPC/RHSC Sciencerequirement. - SOCIAL SCIENCE--To show equivalence with three required RHSC Social Science courses (including one course focusing on United States studies, one course focusing on world studies, and a third Carnegie unitin this area), students are required to achieve a score of 560 on the SAT II United States History test and ascore of 540 on the SAT II World History test. - FOREIGN LANGUAGE--To show equivalence with two years of high school study of a single foreign language, students are required to achieve a score of 540 or higher on the SAT II Language test or a 500 on the SAT IISubject test with listening test.